-The 36th weeks pregnant is where mothers are in their last stretch of giving birth and when the baby ‘drops.’
+The 36 weeks pregnant is when mothers are in their last stretch of giving birth and when the baby ‘drops.’
 This is also the time when you will begin to experience what is known as the ‘classic pregnancy waddle.’
-Your baby, in the 36th week of pregnancy, will measure an approximate 18.7 inches long and weigh an impressive 5.8 pounds.
+Your baby, in the 36th week of pregnancy, will measure approximate 18.7 inches long and weigh an impressive 5.8 pounds.
 To put this in perspective, that would be about the size of a larger-than-average cabbage.
+There’s a lot more to discuss if you are a 36 weeks pregnant mama.
+So, let’s get to it.

 So what else is happening to your baby in the 36th week of pregnancy?

-In the 36th week of pregnancy, the baby changes its position and transitions to the ‘head down’ position favorable for a baby’s birth.
+In the 36 weeks pregnant, the baby changes its position and transitions to the ‘head down’ position favorable for a baby’s birth.
 Here’s what else is happening to the baby in the 36th week of pregnancy-

 1. Baby drops